These FAQs contain answers to some frequently asked questions which may be

 A detailed list of the tools & equipment you may need to construct your WaterUps wicking bed is contained in the WaterUps Installation Guide and the specific DIY Installation Guide relevant to the type of WaterUps wicking bed you are constructing.
 Generally, however, you will likely need the following items:

-• 18mm Hole Saw or Speed Bore – to drill the hole in the wall of the raised bed for the overflow pipe;
+• 18mm Hole Saw or Speed Bore – to drill the hole in the wall of the raised bed for the overflow pipe.

-• Jigsaw or Hand Saw – to cut the WaterUps cells to fit the existing walls of the raised bed;
+• Jigsaw or Hand Saw – to cut the WaterUps cells to fit the existing walls of the raised bed.

 • Staple gun or Gaffer Tape – to hold the pond liner in place while adding the cells if you are not using one of our WaterUps Reservoir Liners.